chocmake/MGSV-Normal-Map-Channels-Converter/README.md

 ***

-### Miscellaneous
+### Other notes

+- If the source DDS files to be converted intially are regular style normals the detection process of the script can be sped up by suffixing their filenames with `_nrm_reg.dds`, which the script will immediate detect as regular style normals.
+Otherwise a visual comparison is made which adds a delay.

-With the suffix-less detection setting enabled if a DDS file doesn't meet the minimum threshold to be determined as a normal map texture the script will list it as `[Skipped]` in the window log.
+- With the suffix-less detection setting enabled if a DDS file doesn't meet the minimum threshold to be determined as a normal map texture the script will list it as `[Skipped]` in the window log.

 ***